-7.5.2.3 N2O emissions from wastewater
+7.5.2.3 Urban Wastewater N2O emissions

-Sewage can be disposed on land or discharged into aquatic environments (e.g. rivers and estuaries), either directly without treatment or after treatment in septic systems or wastewater treatment facilities.
 N2O can occur as direct emissions from treatment plants or from indirect emissions from wastewater after disposal of effluent into aquatic environments.
-N2O can be generated during all these stages through nitrification/denitrification of the nitrogen in faeces, urine and other liquid wastes, which are typically in the form of urea and proteins.
-In general, temperature, pH, BOD $5$, and nitrogen concentration influence N $2$ O production from human sewage.
+N2O can be generated during all these stages through nitrification/denitrification of the nitrogen in faeces, urine, and other liquid wastes, which are typically in the form of urea and proteins.
+In general, temperature, pH, BOD_5 , and nitrogen concentration influence N_2O production from human sewage.

-Direct emissions from wastewater treatment plants is considered a minor source and predominantly associated with advanced centralized wastewater treatment plants with nitrification/denitrification steps.
-This category is considered since the revision made for this sector for the 2019 submission.
+According to the 2006 IPCC guidance, direct emissions from wastewater treatment plants, predominantly associated with advanced centralized wastewater treatment plants with nitrification/denitrification steps, were considered a minor source.
+The 2019 IPCC Refinement, which integrates the evolution of scientific knowledge on this subject, has revised this perception and accordingly these emissions have been reviewed and became of greater importance.
 The inventory considers also, as previously, indirect N2O emissions.
 Emissions from wastewater treatment that is discharged into aquatic environments are consider in this section, and those resulting from disposal of sludge in agriculture soils are included in the agriculture sector.
+N2O emissions from biological treatment (composting) of sludge are also accounted.